Vietnam.vn - Nền tảng quảng bá Việt Nam

 Following strong third-quarter GDP results, UOB raised Vietnam's full-year growth forecast by 0.5 percentage points to 6.4%.

 This is also the highest rate since the third quarter of 2022, creating a cumulative increase of 6.82% in the first 9 months of the year compared to the same period in 2023.
-Therefore, this bank has strongly raised its forecast for full-year GDP growth to 6.4% to "reflect the results to date and the disruption in operations in early Q4/2024".
+Therefore, this bank has strongly raised its forecast for full-year GDP growth to 6.4% to "reflect the results to date and the disruption in operations in the early fourth quarter of 2024".

 To date, many international organizations continue to maintain or even raise Vietnam's growth forecast after Typhoon Yagi.
 Accordingly, ADB maintains its forecast of 6%.
 The World Bank (WB) expects a growth rate of 6.1%.